 Is It Safe In Da Nang?

 Da Nang is a safe place to visit but as long as travelers use common sense.
 There are certain basic rules that travelers should follow to stay safe such as not wandering into non-touristy areas at night-time, especially if alone.
-Crimes on visitors to Da Nang is rare but it can happen.
+Crimes against visitors to Da Nang are rare but it does happen.

 Is Da Nang Expensive?